Orange-OpenSource/ods-ios/docs/components/progressIndicator.md

 ### Labeled progress bar

-To display the indicator as progress bar with the a specific color use the `tint`.
+To display the indicator as progress bar with a specific color use the `tint`.
 We recommend to use the theme for that using the accent color as shown in following exemple.

 ```swift